Lee Elder, 1st Black golfer to play Masters, dies at age 87

 ”It always amazed me that presidents of the United States would be giving these different awards to athletes for their athletic prowess, and here was a man that … was never given the awards that he actually duly deserved,” Player said.

-Elder was 40 when he played in his first Masters, so many of his prime years already stolen from him by the scourge of racism.
+Elder was 40 when he played in his first Masters, so many of his prime years already stolen from him by racism and prejudice.

+It took another 14 years before the Masters finally accepted a Black player, though Elder’s appearance was reportedly accompanied by death threats that shook him so badly he rented two houses in Augusta so no one would be quite sure where he was staying for the week.

-Last year, before the pandemic-delayed Masters was played in November for the first time, Augusta National formally recognized Elder’s enormous contributions by setting up two scholarships in his name at Paine College, a historically Black school in the east Georgia city.
+Last November, after racial protests roiled the nation and the pandemic-delayed Masters was finally played, Augusta National formally recognized Elder’s enormous contributions by setting up two scholarships in his name at Paine College, a historically Black school in the east Georgia city.

-The club also invited him to take part in the ceremonial tee shot with Nicklaus and Player at this year’s Masters.
+The club also planned for him to take part in the ceremonial tee shot with Nicklaus and Player at this year’s Masters.

 ”That is one thing that’s going to be significant to me, because 1975 was just an ordinary shot playing a golf tournament, even though it was the Masters,” Elder said at the time. ”It’s not as significant as this shot will be come April 8, 2021.
 Because my heart and soul will be into this shot.”

-Sadly, he was not able to take it.
-Elder watched from a chair at the first tee as Nicklaus and Player made their swings.

-But Elder was deeply moved just to be in their company at such a hallowed spot.
+His health didn’t cooperate, but it was clear that Elder was deeply moved just to be in the company of Nicklaus and Player at such a hallowed spot.

+Past Masters champions Bubba Watson and Phil Mickelson, both in their green jackets, made sure they were there for the ceremony.
+So was Cameron Champ, one of four players of Black heritage on the PGA Tour.

-“It’s a great honor, and I cherish it very much, and I will always cherish it,” he said.
+”It’s a great honor, and I cherish it very much, and I will always cherish it,” Elder said.

 Added Nicklaus, ”It was long overdue.”